rbaumgar/otelcol-demo-app/OpenTelemetry.md

 Create configmap and an OpenTelemetry Collector instance with the name my-otelcol.

+The configmap is used because the Jaeger service requires encryption.
+These certificates are issued as TLS web server certificates.
+More details can be found at [Understanding service serving certificates](https://docs.openshift.com/container-platform/4.9/security/certificates/service-serving-certificate.html)

 ```shell
 $ cat <<EOF |oc apply -f -
 apiVersion: v1